Jack and Jill (2011 film): Critical response

-Unusually, Jack and Jill was screened for critics in Ireland but not in the United Kingdom.
+Unusually, Jack and Jill was screened for critics in Ireland, but not in the United Kingdom.
 It was panned by reviewers.

-On Rotten Tomatoes, the film has an approval rating of 3% based on 115 reviews, with an average rating of 2.90/10.
-The website's critical consensus reads, "Although it features an inexplicably committed performance from Al Pacino, Jack and Jill is impossible to recommend on any level whatsoever."
-On Metacritic, the film has a weighted average score of 23 out of 100, based on 26 critics, indicating "generally unfavorable" reviews.
+Metacritic, which uses a weighted average, assigned the film a score of 23 out of 100, based on 26 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on a scale of A+ to F.

-On the day of the premiere, comedians such as Jake Fogelnest launched a parody promotional account on Twitter bashing the film; garnering hundreds of followers and its posts retweeted by figures such as Aziz Ansari, Paul Scheer and Alan Sepinwall.
+On the day of the premiere, comedians such as Jake Fogelnest launched a parody promotional account on Twitter bashing the film, garnering hundreds of followers and having its posts retweeted by figures such as Aziz Ansari, Paul Scheer and Alan Sepinwall.
 It was taken down by Twitter that evening due to a complaint from a Sony executive.

-Critics from The Daily Beast, The Austin Chronicle and Time declared Jack and Jill to be the worst Sandler film.
-Critique that were noted issues in other Sandler films were present, and even worsened, in Jack and Jill.
+Critics from The Daily Beast, The Austin Chronicle and Time declared Jack and Jill to be the worst Adam Sandler film.
+Issues echoing critique of other Sandler films were present and even amplified in Jack and Jill.
 Common criticisms were targeted toward the crude humor, product placement, celebrity cameos, and a sentimental ending that contradicts the film's mostly mean-spirited tone.

 The A.V.
 Clubs Scott Tobias critiqued Sandler's lack of passion, describing most scenes with the actor "waiting around for somebody to feed him a line".
 Time contributor Mary Pols described a joke about Jack's obsessed fear of anti-semitism as a punch line with no joke.
 Peter Travers of Rolling Stone also argued, "Al Pacino said something great.
 After he looks at himself in the commercial, he says, 'Burn this!
 Nobody must ever see this!'
 That's my review of Jack and Jill."
 Andrew Barker of Variety said that the film's "general stupidity, careless direction and reliance on a single-joke premise that was never really funny to begin with are only the most obvious of its problems".